akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy passed Beatrice, moving aside, red-faced.
 She caught his eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
 It seemed the King, too, preferred men who worked for their supper.

-She faced away from the man who had humiliated her earlier; her gaze swept the crowd, looking for safe harbour, anything steady.
-Her eyes found the pillar—found him—the quiet one.
+She turned her back on the man who had humiliated her earlier; her gaze swept the crowd, looking for safe harbour, anything steady.
+Her eyes found him—the quiet one—by the pillar.
 Not part of the whispers.
 Not part of the cruelty—simply there.

-For a heartbeat—two—she let her curiosity turn to realisation: *oh.
-You’re not like them.*

 Something flickered in his face—barely there.
 A crack in his cautious mask.

+For a heartbeat—two—she forgot to breathe. *Not a smirk.
+Not a threat.* Then, quieter: *He's trying too.*

 The moment passed.
 Standing in the large doorway to the hall, she turned and impulsively gave a curtsy without seeing anyone; a mere blur of people as fresh air washed over her.